 • Cleanliness Is Vital - Cleanliness is key with all forms of sexual activity, especially anal sex.
 The potential mess that anal intercourse might create is one of the top concerns.
 No matter how tidy or prepared you are, getting dirty is always possible.

-Being prepared by showering and taking an enema before your encounter is a good idea.
 Using a condom is another layer of protection by providing a barrier to bacteria and possible STIs.

 Should I Always Use a Condom During Anal Sex?